AUTh-CSAL/CatabraFFT.jl/README.md

 If ```n = 2^a ∗ 3^b ∗ 5^c ∗ 7^d``` then the mixed-radix where input
 size n is broken down to the greates common divisor (gcd), ```n = n_1 ∗ n_2``` .
 This way, since we know that ```n_1 ∪ n_2 ∈
-{2^a , 3^b , 5^c , 7^d }``` the family of accelerated codelets fits to the two sub-lenghts.
+{2^a , 3^b , 5^c , 7^d }``` the family of accelerated codelets fits to the two sub-lengths.
 In the case of a higher non-prime
-integer legnth a previously deduced recursive apprach of the mixed-radix formulation is applied, breaking down the initial n length down cached-in precomputed codelet fits, or a prime lenght sub-problem.
+integer legnth a previously deduced recursive apprach of the mixed-radix formulation is applied, breaking down the initial n length down cached-in precomputed codelet fits, or a prime length sub-problem.
 Finally, in the case of prime inputs we apply Rader’s FFT algorithms for prime signal sizes.

 The second stage consists of using all pre-computed assets and create actually competitive runtime fitness